CM Reed, age 16

 Families knocked to their knees with hands knotted in prayer

 Lifted up as human dust and driven North of Texas by the wind,

 they flew over mountains named for Jesus’ blood

-and came to rest in sugar beet fields
+come to rest in sugar beet fields of Southern Colorado,

-where several of them prospered and were saved.
+where some of them prospered again and were saved.

 “It wasn’t my fault your Grandma could never have a son.”
 CM Reed

 Charlie Reed was not popular in Coldspring before the war.

 He was farm agent for the county